Hendrix-CS/csci320/index.md

   * Write a short paper describing the program's purpose and the degree to which it fulfills that purpose.

-Each student will orally present their final project during the Final Exam period for the course, on Monday, May 10, 2021 from 2-5 pm.
+Each student will orally present their final project during the Final Exam period for the course, on Friday, May 5, 2023 from 2-5 pm.

-## <a name="participation">Course Participation</a>
+### <a name="groupwork">In-Class Assignments</a>

-* Each student should schedule and attend at least three online Office Hour meetings with the instructor at some point during the semester.
+Many class periods will involve in-class assignments.
+These may involve informal discussion as well as more formal hands-on activities.
+Each student will be expected to contribute either in the context of a group or the class as a whole.

 ## <a name="grading">Specifications Grading</a>
 Each assignment is assessed as **Missing**, **Partial**, or **Complete**.